land-systems/land-systems.github.io/content/post/22-05-01-msf/index.md

 - Sitko, N., & Chamberlin, J. (2015).
 The anatomy of medium-scale farm growth in Zambia: what are the implications for the future of smallholder agriculture?.
 Land, 4(3), 869-887.

 - Sitko, N.J., Chisanga, B., Tschirley, D. & Jayne, T. S. (2018).
 An evolution in the middle: examining the rise of multinational investment in smallholder grain trading in Zambia.
 Food Security.
+10, 473–488. https://doi.org/10.1007/s12571-018-0767-6

-10, 473–488. https://doi.org/10.1007/s12571-018-0767-6Wineman, A., Jayne, T. S., Modamba, E. I., & Kray, H. (2021).
+- Wineman, A., Jayne, T. S., Modamba, E. I., & Kray, H. (2021).
 Characteristics and spillover effects of medium-scale farms in Tanzania.
 The European Journal of Development Research, 33(6), 1877-1898.